-As a new CSUN student, you've got enough to think about without having to deal with money issues.
-To help you get off on the right foot, we've put together this guide that will answer a lot of your questions about paying for your education, setting up a budget and saving money.
+As a new CSUN student, you probably have questions about money issues.
+This guide provides helpful information about paying for your education, setting up a budget and saving money.

-You can apply for scholarships on STARS Online, which streamlines the process and matches you with the ones for which you qualify.
-It allows you to apply for multiple scholarships at once and directly upload transcripts or letters of recommendation.
+You can apply for scholarships on STARS Online.
+The system streamlines the process and matches you with the scholarships you qualify for.
+Apply for multiple scholarships at once and directly upload transcripts or letters of recommendation.

 CSUN offers four types of merit-based scholarships: the Honors at Entrance scholarship, the Matador Scholarship program, the University Scholars award and the Presidential Scholars award.

 - The Honors at Entrance scholarship is for first-time freshmen who have been admitted to CSUN’s general education honors program.

 - The Matador Scholarship program is for incoming and continuing students who have demonstrated academic excellence and financial need.

 - The University Scholars award is for current undergraduate students and new transfers entering CSUN.

 - The Presidential Scholars award is a prestigious honor reserved for current undergraduate students with a cumulative 3.5 GPA.

 To find out more about these awards check the eligibility criteria.